-This plan targets in particular EUAA trainers who would like to become certified, as well as asylum and reception officials who would like to undertake relevant assessments in order to demonstrate that they have achieved the learning outcomes of the respective Modules.
+Content Module Assessments for EUAA trainers who would like to become certified, as well as asylum and reception officials who would like to undertake relevant assessments in order to demonstrate that they have achieved the learning outcomes of the respective Modules.

 We respond to the training and professional development needs of national authorities by offering permanent support to EU+ countries.

 We use a train-the-trainer system as an effective and efficient way to deliver our training.
 This approach allows us to implement our mandate in terms of training through a multiplier effect.
 Participants who successfully achieve the learning outcomes of a specific module can then follow modules which cover training techniques and the assessment of learning and take thematic courses which address common challenges faced by learners in a particular module or a thematic area.
 They then have the knowledge and skills to deliver sessions as a trainer within their national context.